CityOfNewYork/nyco-wp-boilerplate/README.md

 Domain            | The production domain, CDN, and path for distributed *.js* files go here.
 GitHub            | `GITHUB_URL` The url for the product repository.
 Projects          | All of the product environment instance names should be added here.
-Rollbar           | The access token for the product's Rollbar account and your local Rollbar username go here.
+Rollbar           | The access token for the product's [Rollbar](https://rollbar.com) account and your local Rollbar username go here.
-Slack             | Deployment and syncronisation scripts post to Slack to alert the team on various tasks.
+Slack             | Deployment and synchronization scripts post to Slack to alert the team on various tasks.
 Settings for Slack are managed here.
 WordPress         | Local WordPress directory configuration. `WP` The directory of the WordPress site. `THEME` The path to the main working theme.

 ### NYCO WP Config